flex3-org/pineapple-cream/README.md

 A decentralized platform for secure file storage, knowledge management, and content sharing built on Sui blockchain with Walrus decentralized storage.

-## What PineappleCream Does
+## What is PineappleCream?

-PineappleCream is a **decentralized knowledge management platform** that allows users to:
+PineappleCream is a **decentralized knowledge management platform** that revolutionizes how users store, organize, and share their digital content.
+Built on blockchain technology, it provides true ownership of data while offering intelligent organization and privacy-first features.

+The platform combines the security of blockchain verification with the efficiency of decentralized storage, creating a censorship-resistant system where users maintain complete control over their files, documents, images, and notes.

+## Core Features

+### 🔒 **Decentralized Storage**
-- **Upload & Store Files**: Securely store documents, images, videos, and any file type on decentralized storage
+- Upload any file type to Walrus decentralized storage network
+- Blockchain-verified ownership and metadata tracking
+- CDN-based downloads for optimal performance
+- No central servers - truly decentralized architecture

+### 📝 **Smart Note-Taking**
-- **Create & Manage Notes**: Rich markdown-based note-taking with real-time editing
+- Rich markdown-based editor with real-time editing
+- Tab-based interface for managing multiple notes
-- **Smart Organization**: Automatic tagging and categorization of content using AI
+- Automatic content analysis and tagging
-- **Secure Sharing**: Blockchain-verified ownership with planned temporary access features
-- **Visual Knowledge Graph**: Interactive graph view showing relationships between your content
+- Visual knowledge graph showing content relationships

+### 🤖 **AI-Powered Organization**
+- Automatic file categorization and tagging using KeyBERT
+- Smart content analysis for weaknesses, strengths, and improvements
+- Dynamic folder generation based on content types
+- Intelligent content recommendations

+### 🔐 **Privacy & Security**
-- **Privacy-First**: Zero-knowledge privacy with encrypted storage options
+- Zero-knowledge privacy with optional encryption
+- Blockchain-based ownership verification
+- Access control with smart contract permissions
+- Planned temporary sharing features for one-time viewing

+### 🏷️ **Smart Auto-Tagging & Organization**
+- Automatic content analysis and intelligent tagging for all documents
+- AI-powered categorization based on content type, topics, and context
+- Smart folder generation and content grouping
+- Quick access to relevant data through tag-based filtering and search

-## Technical Architecture
+## Tech Stack

-### Frontend Stack
+### **Frontend**
 - **React 18** with TypeScript
 - **Vite** for build tooling and development
 - **Tailwind CSS** for styling